TreeStumpTavern/TreeStumpTavern.github.io/README.md

 # TreeStumpTavern.github.io

-This is the github pages repository that will be used to host our D&D themed webcomic.
+This is the github pages repository that will be used to host our D&D themed webcomic Tree Stump Tavern.